divyahanda219/DH_Project/README.md

 ### Class Exercise

-For the homework assignment let's work on detecting pigs using Mask R-CNN in images.
+For the guided assignment let's work on detecting pigs using Mask R-CNN in images.
 You can refer to readme file incase you wish to create your own class from scratch.
 But since annotating and training take up a lot of time, in this tutorial we shall stick to using the weights that I already trained.
-You can download them here.
+You can refer to [this python notebook](https://github.com/divyahanda219/DH-Project-Website/blob/master/Sample_Annotation_Example.ipynb) to proceed further.